NOAA-OWP/t-route/readme.md

   - **Status**:  The project is currently in development phase 2 -- we are making the first connections of the various components within a single module.
 Phase 3 shoulud begin around July 2020 and we will be working demonstrations of the framework with operational outputs bootstrapped from the current national water model.
 Eventually, there will be a [CHANGELOG](CHANGELOG.md).
   - **Demos**: The `notebooks` folder has a number of python notebooks, many of which can be executed from within the Google colaboratory environment, which demonstrate various aspects of the project.

+In general, as with all things related to the National Water Center, our goal is to save more lives and prevent more property damage by more accurately forecasting the state of the nations rivers and other water resources, especially with respect to floods and by getting that information more quickly and understandably to people who can and will do something useful with it to those ends.

+The purpose in sharing this via GitHub is to efficiently make possible collaborative editing -- because there are certainly those who have more experience and expertise who might comment on how this has been done or how it might be better done here.

 ## Configuration and Dependencies

 This program uses the following system packages: